 A dental implant is a titanium root device that’s surgically placed into the jawbone.
 Implants are made from titanium because the metal is biocompatible; as your jawbone heals, it accepts the titanium as biologically compatible and fuses to the implant’s surface.
 With one or more dental implants (depending on the size of your tooth bridge), Dr. Fondriest can custom-create a sturdier, more durable modern dental bridge that closely resembles the construct of your natural teeth.
 Since there’s no need to attach crowns to healthy teeth, the risk of infection or damage from an ill-fitting bridge is significantly reduced.

 Addressing Other Patterns of Tooth Loss

-Aside from providing expert family and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
+Aside from providing top-tier dental services to our community, Dr. James Fondriest also holds academic appointments at the Spear Institute in Scottsdale, AZ and the Pankey Institute in Key Biscayne, FL.
+He has also served as an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Dr. Fondriest combines restorative dentistry with artistry to help our patients achieve their oral health goals.
+We proudly serve individuals and families from the Chicago metropolitan area as well as the Northwest and North Shore suburbs.
 To schedule your consultation, call our office today at (847) 234-0517.